 Hannah: You know, I did at some point too.
 I don’t remember when it was, though.
 That may have been that scene where he was in the courtyard and his friend came and found him and he’s like, “What’s wrong?”
 And he’s like, “It’s such a mess, you know, everything’s such a mess.”
-And just, yeah, just the Brotherhood.
+The Brotherhood.

 Hannah: Oh, gosh.
 I’m about to cry right now.

 Clare: I know.
-I am, too, because that was so beautiful, and also this has happened to me a number of times: sitting, you know, going to church every Sunday, like singing a hymn.
+I am, too, because that was so beautiful, and also this has happened to me a number of times: sitting, going to church every Sunday, singing a hymn.
 Singing it, singing the words, and I’ll get too choked up to continue.

 Hannah: Yeah.
 Gosh.
 Yeah.

-Clare: They are…they are tear-jerking.
-Yeah, they really really are.
+Clare: They are tear-jerking.
+They really, really are.